 3.3.2.1.
 The approval mark, i.e. a circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval.

 3.3.2.2.
-The four to six-digit sequential number being part of the approval number prescribed in paragraph 3.2.3.2.
+The four to six-digit sequential number being part of the approval number prescribed in paragraph 3.2.3.2..
 This sequential number shall be placed close to the approval mark.

 3.3.2.3.
-The symbols identifying the retro-reflective device prescribed in paragraph 3.2.5.
+The symbols identifying the retro-reflective device prescribed in paragraph 3.2.5..